Table of Contents:

 4. After clicking Finish, you’ll find yourself on the Actions/History page.
 Here, you’ll see the execution details.
 If you opted not to execute your action yet, you’ll find it waiting for you on the Actions/Scheduled page.

-Join our weekly LIVE webinar “Patching and remote management” to learn more
+Join our weekly LIVE demo “Risk-based Patch Management with Action1” to learn more

-about Action1 RMM features and use cases for your IT needs.
+about Action1 features and use cases for your IT needs.

 How to Restart a Computer Using the Command Line